jincubator/autocator/README.md

-# $$\mathbf{Sm\color{green}{allocator}}$$ 🤏
+# $$\mathbf{Auto\color{green}{cator}}$$ 🚗

-A minimalistic server-based allocator for [The Compact](https://github.com/Uniswap/the-compact).
-Smallocator provides an API for sponsors to request resource lock allocations across multiple blockchains, with support for EIP-4361 session authentication and signing EIP-712 `Compact` messages.
+A server-based allocator for [The Compact](https://github.com/Uniswap/the-compact) that leverages protocol signatures and transactions for authentication.
+Autocator provides an API for requesting resource lock allocations across multiple blockchains by providing the details of associated compacts with accompanying sponsor signatures or onchain registrations.
 It also includes a frontend application for interacting directly with the server that also facilitates making deposits into resource locks it oversees.

+Autocator is a fork of [Smallocator](https://github.com/uniswap/smallocator) with key differences:

+- No "Sign in with Ethereum" authentication component
+  - Note that **Autocator does not provide the same privacy guarantees as Smallocator** — allocated token balances and suggested nonces are public.
+The primary intended mechainism for Autocator is the "deposit and register" flow, where information on the input tokens is already public, with support for retries and early withdrawals when necessary.
+- Simplified flow: request nonce => sponsor signs or registers and informs Autocator => Autocator cosigns
+- Requires either:
+  - a valid sponsor signature with the payload when submitting a compact, or
+  - an onchain registration of the compact, in which case there's no attached signature

-> ⚠️ Smallocator is under developement and is intended to serve as a reference for understanding server-based allocator functionality and for testing purposes.
-Use caution when using Smallocator in a production environment.
+> ⚠️ Autocator is under development and is intended to serve as a reference for understanding server-based allocator functionality and for testing purposes.
+Use caution when using Autocator in a production environment.

 ## Features

-- 🔐 Secure session-based authentication for sponsors using EIP-4361
-- ✍️ EIP-712 Compact message validation and signing on demand from session-gated sponsors
+- ✍️ EIP-712 Compact message validation and signing with sponsor signature verification
+- 🔄 Support for onchain registration verification as an alternative to sponsor signatures
 - 🤫 No witness data or signature provided, keeping sponsor intents secret (only the typestring and witness hash is supplied)
 - 📊 GraphQL integration with [The Compact Indexer](https://github.com/Uniswap/the-compact-indexer) for multi-chain indexing
 - 💾 Persistent storage using PGLite to track attested compacts and used nonces